top of page

 - Surgical drain removal, suture removal and seroma aspiration will not be performed by me

 It is not.
-Effective lymphatic bodywork is virtually painless and is know to be quite soothing after surgery.
-Proper Vodder-style manual lymph drainage techniques stimulate the superficial lymph vessels & nodes located just below the skin level; gentle skin-stretching is all that is required to increase the uptake of post-surgical swelling into the lymphatic system.
+Effective lymphatic massage is virtually painless and is know to be quite soothing after surgery.
+Proper Vodder-style lymphatic massage stimulate the superficial lymph vessels & nodes located just below the skin level; gentle skin-stretching is all that is required to increase the uptake of post-surgical swelling into the lymphatic system.

 Deep pressure massage causes tissue damage & stimulates an increase of swelling in the healing tissues.
 Excess swelling can slow the healing process & cause the tissues to thicken (fibrosis formation).

-How soon after surgery can I receive MLD?
+How soon after surgery can I receive lymphatic massage (MLD)?

 The earlier the swelling is treated the better.
 Typically 2-3 days post surgery.
-Acquiring clearance to receive MLD from your surgeon is strongly encouraged.
+Acquiring clearance to receive lymphatic massage from your surgeon is strongly encouraged.

 How often should I receive post-surgical bodywork?